-Generic Name: glycerin (rectal) (Pronunciation: GLISS er in)
+Generic Name: glycerin (rectal)

 Glycerin rectal is used as a laxative.
 It works by causing the intestines to hold more water, which softens the stool.

-Glycerin rectal is used to treat constipation or to cleanse the bowel before a rectal exam or other intestinal procedure.
+Glycerin rectal is used to treat occasional constipation or to cleanse the bowel before a rectal exam or other intestinal procedure.

 What are the possible side effects of glycerin rectal?

-Stop using glycerin rectal and call your doctor at once if you have a serious side effect such as:
+Stop using glycerin rectal and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about glycerin rectal?